Chart Color Schemes

 Goolwa - Port Elliot ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Goolwa-Port Elliot, as per the census conducted on the 9th of August, 2016, showed a cultural diversity below average.
-The population born in Australia stood at 79.4%, with 92.0% being Australian citizens and 97.1% speaking English only at home.
-Christianity was the predominant religion, accounting for 44.5% of the population.
+Goolwa-Port Elliot, as per the census conducted on 29 June 2016, showed lower than average cultural diversity.
+The population born in Australia constituted 79.4%, with 92.0% being citizens and 97.1% speaking English at home exclusively.
+Christianity was the predominant religion, accounting for 44.5%.

 Frequently Asked Questions - Diversity